-Criterion One Criterion Two Criterion Three Total annual revenue of Total gross assets of not Number of employees not more not more than S\$10 more than S\$10 million. than 50. million.
+Criterion One Criterion Two Criterion Three Total gross assets of not more than S\$10 million.
+Number of employees not more than 50.

 Where a parent company prepares consolidated accounts, a parent should qualify as a "small company" if the criteria in Recommendation 4.1 are met on a consolidated basis.